Pseudomode approach to Fano effect in dissipative cavity quantum electrodynamics: Setup and Preliminaries

 Here $\omega_{\mathrm{A}}$ and $\omega_{k}$ are the transition frequency of the atom and the reservoir frequency for mode $k$, respectively, and $g_{k}$ is the coupling constant between the atom and the mode $k$.
 The operators are defined as follows: $\hat{\sigma}^{\dagger}$ and $\hat{\sigma}$ are the atom's raising and lowering operators, and $\hat{b}_{k}$ and $\hat{b}_{k}^{\dagger}$ are the reservoir's annihilation and creation operators for mode $k$, satisfying $[ \hat{b}_{k}, \hat{b}_{k'}^{\dagger} ] = \delta_{k,k'}$.

 In the present paper, we assume, for simplicity, that the total system contains at most one excitation.
-This is a standard assumption in the pseudomode approach \cite{garraway1997nonperturbative,breuer2002theory}, although generalized formulations allowing for multiple excitations exist \cite{pleasance2020generalized,pleasance2021pseudomode}.
+This is a standard assumption in the pseudomode approach \cite{garraway1997nonperturbative,breuer2002theory}, although generalized formulations of Markovian embedding allowing for multiple excitations have been developed recently \cite{lambert2019modelling,pleasance2020generalized,pleasance2021pseudomode,menczel2024nonhermitian,PhysRevB.110.195148,huang2026coupled}.
 Thus the initial state of the total system has the following form:

 where $\ket{\Psi_{0}} = \ket{0}_{\mathrm{A}} \ket{0}_{\mathrm{R}}$, $\ket{\Psi_{1}} = \ket{1}_{\mathrm{A}} \ket{0}_{\mathrm{R}}$, and $\ket{\Psi_{k}} = \ket{0}_{\mathrm{A}} \ket{k}_{\mathrm{R}}$.
 Here, $\ket{0}_{\mathrm{A}}$ and $\ket{1}_{\mathrm{A}} = \hat{\sigma}^{\dagger} \ket{0}_{\mathrm{A}}$ denote the ground and excited states of the atom, respectively. $\ket{0}_{\mathrm{R}}$ and $\ket{k}_{\mathrm{R}} = \hat{b}_{k}^{\dagger}\ket{0}_{\mathrm{R}}$ denote the vacuum and singly-excited states of the reservoir, respectively.
 In the following, we further assume that the reservoir is initially in the vacuum state so that $c_{k}(0) = 0$.